 At the garden there are two ponds.
 There is a larger one with a bridge in the middle and a pathway going around the area like a figure eight.
 There is also a smaller pond area, which is a bit more like a miniature marshland.
 It has a path with stepping stones you can walk across.
 There is a smaller bridge that separates this area from the main body of water.

-Also at the garden is a path down to a tiny island in the larger pond area, and a path in the northern tip of the garden where you can walk over a tiny babbling brook.
+Also at the garden is a path down to a tiny island in the larger pond area, and another path the northern tip of the garden where you can walk over a tiny babbling brook.

 Near the start, not far from the main entrance, is a path that leads you down to a tiny bridge and the small island.
 From the island you can get a pretty good view of the place.
 It’s a beautiful spot.

 At the far end of the garden from the entrance, past the main bridge separating the two main parts of the pond, are more trails around the water.
 Throughout the property there are trees, plants and manicured lawns.
-In spring the place is full of cherry trees with white and pink blossoms.
-In fall the garden is a great place to admire autumn colours.
+During the spring the place is full of cherry trees with white and pink blossoms.
+In the fall, the garden is a great place to admire autumn colours.

 Island at Nitobe Japanese Garden